-Eva Illouz – MOVED – Thu, 5th December 2019, 8:00 pm Happiness as tyranny Why love ends Unfortunately, the event has to be postponed.
+Eva Illouz – POSTPONED – Thu, 5th December 2019, 8:00 pm Happiness as tyranny Why love ends Unfortunately, the event has to be postponed.
 A new date has not yet been set.
 Tickets already purchased remain valid.
-For many years the sociologist Eva Illouz has been working on the effects of consumer capitalism on people’s feelings and their love lives.
-In today’s digitalised world, emotions and love are difficult for some people to classify.
-Both the change in the distribution of roles and the commercialisation of intimate life have made it more difficult to find a partner.
-Speed dating, dating apps and body cult are obviously necessary to find a partner.
-Casual sex, short affairs and a departure from romanticism are the new norm.
-Prof. Dr. Eva Illouz researches and teaches at the Hebrew University of Jerusalem on emotions, capitalism, culture, communication and cultural aspects of the interfaces between emotion and communication.
-In 2018 she was awarded the EMET Prize for Social Sciences “for her groundbreaking insights into the development of the self in contemporary capitalist society […]”.
+For many years, sociologist Eva Illouz has been studying the effects of consumer capitalism on people’s emotions and on their love lives.
+In today’s digitalized times, emotions and love are difficult to classify for some people.
+Both the change in the distribution of roles and the commercialization of intimate life have made it more difficult to find a partner.
+Speed dating, dating apps and body worship are apparently necessary to find a partner.
+Casual sex, brief affairs and a move away from romance are the new norm.
+Prof. Dr. Eva Illouz researches and teaches at the Hebrew University of Jerusalem on emotion, capitalism, culture, communication, and cultural aspects of the intersections between emotion and communication.
+In 2018, she was awarded the EMET Prize in Social Sciences “for her groundbreaking insights into the development of the self in contemporary capitalist society […].”
 Language: English Hint Unfortunately, the event has to be postponed.
 A new date has not yet been set.
 Tickets already purchased remain valid.